|

 ACTIVE ROSTER

 a.
 Features all active players who are eligible to play in regular season games. c.
-The 25-man roster must, at all times, be comprised at least of the following: 2 x Catchers, 6 x Infielders (at least one at each infield position), 4 x Outfielders (at least one at each outfield position), 4 x Starting Pitchers, and 3 x Relief Pitchers.
+The 25-man roster must, at all times, be comprised at least of the following: 2 x Catchers, 5 x Infielders (at least two players at each infield position), 4 x Outfielders (at least one at each outfield position), 4 x Starting Pitchers, and 3 x Relief Pitchers.
 Players rated at more than one position can be counted at multiple positions, with the exception of pitchers. d.

 PLAYER CONTRACTS